Is DIY Plumbing Legal in NSW, Australia?

 Is DIY Plumbing Illegal?
 In many cases, yes.
 Most plumbing work requires a licensed professional to guarantee safety and compliance with the law.

 DIY plumbing might seem like a quick fix, but one small mistake can turn into a costly disaster.
-Whether it’s a blocked drain, a leaking pipe or a hot water unit issue, calling a licensed professional is always the safest option.
+Whether it’s a blocked drain, a leaking pipe or a hot water unit issue, calling a licensed professional is always the safest option

-business plumbing safe, compliant and problem-free.
+At Eze-Flow Plumbing, we provide expert plumbing services that keep your residential plumbing and business plumbing safe, compliant and problem-free.
 Don’t risk fines, damage or unsafe water.
+Get in touch with us for reliable and legal plumbing solutions!